carlklier/graham-scan-based-incremental-delaunay/README.md

 - Incrementally add the next sorted point and use Graham Scan to get the convex hull, saving any edges that were made
 - Flip the current triangulation to Delaunay and repeat until done

+TODO LIST:
+- Implement Halfedge data structure, with addleaf and addedge
+  - get two sorting algorithms loglinear time, one for x-coord and one for slope
+  - Use a stack to track points on the convex hull
+  - Use a queue to track edges that need to be flipped
+  - Save all the edges made during the convex hull process
+- Work on visualization
+- Write some tests

 Due Date: final code and presentation on April 29th